Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 end
 ```

-You can also use the more verbose form and request that specific resources are installed:
+You can also use the more verbose form and request that specific resources be installed:

 ```ruby
 def install